 Conversion of LLP into Partnership

-Before filing an application for Conversion of LLP into Partnership, the businessman must ensure the followings:
+Before applying the Conversion of LLP into Partnership, the businessman must ensure the followings:

 - That the secured creditors have given their consent for such kind of conversion;